MathuC/orbital-maneuver-simulator/README.md

  - Open your browser and navigate to http://127.0.0.1:8080/

 # Contributing
 - To inform us about bugs or about enhancement you think the web app can benefit from, [submit a new issue](https://github.com/MathuC/orbital-maneuver-simulator/issues/new) in the repository.
 - To contribute to the code, fork the repository, commit your changes, squash your commits, and then submit a Pull Request.

 # What's Next?
-- [x] 3 more orbital maneuver strategies
+- [x] Implement 3 more orbital maneuver strategies
-- [x] Add *Save time* optimization criteria in the form
+- [x] Add *Save time* optimization criteria to the form
-- [x] 4 more orbital maneuver strategies with circularization of orbit as the first step
+- [x] Implement 4 more orbital maneuver strategies with circularization of orbit as the first step
-- [ ] Unit tests
+- [ ] Write Unit tests
-- [ ] Add inclination and longitude of the ascending node in the form
+- [ ] Add inclination and longitude of the ascending node to the form
-- [ ] Add initial true anomalie of the satellite in the form
+- [ ] Add initial true anomalie of the satellite to the form